openequella/openequella.github.io/guides/ContributionUserGuide.md

 To return to the results page, click View Results.

-### EQUELLA Resource
+### openEQUELLA Resource
-Select EQUELLA Resource then click Next to add an attachment associated to an existing EQUELLA resource.
+Select openEQUELLA Resource then click Next to add an attachment associated to an existing openEQUELLA resource.

 The Select screen has the following links at the top of the page:
 * Home – click to return to the home page
-* Search – click to open the standard EQUELLA Search page.
+* Search – click to open the standard openEQUELLA Search page.
 * Browse – click to browse results from hierarchy topics and sub-topics.
-* Contribute – click to contribute a new resource to EQUELLA.
+* Contribute – click to contribute a new resource to openEQUELLA.

 #### Select buttons
 All the Select buttons on the results and summary pages initially look the same (+), but there are differences between the functions of some of them.
 Hovering the mouse over the buttons expand their labels.
 The exceptions are the Select buttons beside each attachment, which always show as +.